-In 2007, the cause of death of 23 Missouri infants could not be determined.
+n 2008, the cause of death of 17 Missouri infants could not be determined.

 In some cases, even the most thorough autopsy and scene investigation do not produce a definitive cause of death, yet risk factors are present that are significant enough to have possibly contributed to the death.
 One such risk factor is an unsafe or challenged sleep environment.